cseriildi/42Vienna/common_core/inception/README.md

-# About the ft_transcendence project
+# About the inception project

 ## Summary